 Due to large number of technologies, huge distribution area and many number of years coupled with the project increases difficulty for sampling also it is not economically feasible to conduct a random sampling on all the geographical area.
-Till this monitoring period, a total of 456,878 project stoves were sold from 2006.
+Till this monitoring period, a total of 479,051 project stoves are sold from 2006, and the sales belonging to the period 2008 (August 2008 onwards) - 2016 are considered for issuance for this leg of monitoring period, which stands at 445,560.
 Along with sales channel, purchase location, quantity, and the date of purchase details which are kept for each sale in the Complete Sales Record, further contact details are compiled for a subset of household stove customers in a Customer Sampling Record.
 The Customer Sampling Record is used for customer follow-up and sampling for monitoring surveys.
 The Customer Sampling Record is a paper file of returned warranty cards kept in the manufacturer's office.
 The cards are included when a Uganda Improved Cookstove is sold.
 As with all warranty cards, a percentage of cards are returned to the manufacturers' offices and filed.
 For direct sales to end-users, manufacturers collect cards directly.